 Recipients of the Brazeal Scholarship are eligible to receive National Merit, Bright Flight Scholarships.
 They may not combine it with certain general University Scholarships, including the Curators Scholars Award, Excellence Award, Chancellor’s Scholarship, George C. Brooks Scholarship, Diversity Award, Mizzou Scholars Award, Mark Twain Nonresident Scholarship, Mizzou Heritage Award, or the Dr. Donald Suggs Scholarship..

-The application deadline is usually in late fall / early winter.
-No applications will be accepted directly by the Honors College.
-Interested applicants should apply for admission to MU, submit official transcripts and official test scores (directly from test score providers) no later than December 1.
+In order to ensure consideration, interested applicants should apply for admission to MU, submit official transcripts and official test scores (directly from test score providers) no later than December 1.